alabamagan/RENT/README.md

 More details are provided here: [RENT - Repeated Elastic Net Technique for Feature Selection](https://arxiv.org/abs/2009.12780v2)

-## Modifications in this fored repo
+## Modifications in this forked repo

 This is a summary of modifications made to the original RENT in this forked repo: